CufoTv/VALa1Tokenizer/README.md

 [![Hugging Face Model](https://img.shields.io/badge/Hugging%20Face-Model%20Hub-blue)](https://huggingface.co/models/dosaai/vala1tokenizer)

+## Info

+If the code doesn't work be patient edit it alone.

 ## Overview

 VALa1Tokenizer is a custom tokenizer implementation written in Python.
 It provides tokenization and encoding functionalities for text processing tasks.